Tickmill vs Trading 212 Comparison

 Which brokers offers more tradeable asset classes, Tickmill or Trading 212?

-Tickmill offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Tickmill has 295, compared to 1785 from Trading 212.
+Tickmill offers a more diverse selection of investment options than Trading 212 allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Tickmill has 295, compared to 1785 from Trading 212.

 Can I trade cryptocurrency with Tickmill or Trading 212?